GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/03.101-200/06.151-160/02.Jesus,-and-Shall-It-Ever-Be/docs.md

 Sweetest that ever was heard.
 Tell how the angels in chorus,
 Sang as they welcomed His birth.
-“Glory to God in the highest!
+"Glory to God in the highest!
-Peace and good tidings to earth.”
+Peace and good tidings to earth."

+Refrain:
+Tell me the story of Jesus,
+Write on my heart every word.
+Tell me the story most precious,
+Sweetest that ever was heard.

 2.
 Fasting alone in the desert,